 Who Can Benefit from a Lung Screening?

 It is clear that only people considered at high risk will benefit.
-Risk is defined by age (usually between the ages of 55 and 77) and pack years of smoking.
+Risk is defined by age (usually age 55 and older) and pack years of smoking.
 Pack years is calculated by multiplying the number of packs of cigarettes smoked per day by the number of years the person has smoked.
 Additional factors such as family or personal history of cancer or lung disease and occupational exposure can play a role and should be discussed with your doctor or a member of our lung team.
 We will only screen those individuals that are considered high risk.

 CT Screening vs Chest X-Ray